aspose-email/Aspose.Email-Products/email/en/cpp/_index.md

      Manage Outlook Message File Formats
     </h2>
     <p>
      Aspose.Email for C++ is capable of creating Outlook messages from scratch as well as provides the ability to manipulate existing email files.
-Developers can load &amp; save all types of Outlook items including contacts, tasks, notes, calendar items &amp; distributions lists.
-On top of it, the C++ Email Library allows to parse &amp; manipulate all of the Outlook objects via public API.
+Developers can load & save all types of Outlook items including contacts, tasks, notes, calendar items & distributions lists.
+On top of it, the C++ Email Library allows to parse & manipulate all of the Outlook objects via public API.
     </p>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Produce &amp; Consume iCalendar Recurrence Patterns
+     Produce & Consume iCalendar Recurrence Patterns
     </h2>
     <p>
      The library allows the developers to programmatically generate and consume recurrence patterns in iCalendar (RFC 2445) format using an intuitive object model.
-Our expertise ensures that the iCalendar interface is easy to use while giving you complete control over the recurrence production &amp; consumption.
+Our expertise ensures that the iCalendar interface is easy to use while giving you complete control over the recurrence production & consumption.
     </p>
    </div>
    <div class="col-lg-12">